michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - n: a point conceded or yielded
 - n: a contract granting the right to operate a subsidiary business
 ### Family
+- concession: concessions+
-concession: concessions+;concede: conceded, concedes, conceding, concession, concessive;concessive: concessively
+- concede: conceded, concedes, conceding, concession, concessive
+- concessive: concessively
 ### Examples
 - It is also unclear whether the company received any federal concessions.
 - But the papers won concessions that insured long-term profitability and eventual control over their own pressroom operations.